Deal or No Deal (American game show): Gameplay

 The contestant chooses one of 26 numbered briefcases at the start of the game.
 These cases, carried by 26 identically dressed female models, each hold a different cash amount from $0.01 to $1,000,000.
+The cash amounts are randomly placed in the cases by a third party before the game and no one, including the host, models or the producers know which amount is in which case.
 On the stage is a video wall that displays the amounts still in play at any given moment.
 The contestant's chosen case is brought onto the stage and placed on a podium before them and the host.

 In the first round, the contestant chooses six cases to eliminate from play, one at a time.
 Each case is opened as it is chosen, and the amount inside is removed from the board.
 After the sixth pick, a cordless telephone on the podium rings and the host answers it to speak with "The Banker", visible only as a silhouette, who sits in a skybox overlooking the studio.
 The Banker's face is never seen, and their voice is never heard.
 After the call ends, the host relays the Banker's offer to buy the contestant's case.
 The contestant can accept the offer and end the game by saying "deal" and pressing a red button on the podium, or reject it by saying "no deal" and closing a hinged cover over the button.